Tippecanoe CLI Fundamentals

 export SQLITE_TMPDIR=/tmp/tippecanoe_sqlite

-The SQLITE_TMPDIR directive is critical when working with datasets exceeding available RAM, as Tippecanoe relies heavily on SQLite for intermediate tile staging.
+The SQLITE_TMPDIR directive is critical when working with datasets exceeding available RAM, as Tippecanoe relies on SQLite for intermediate tile staging.
 Ensure the target directory has sufficient I/O throughput and disk space, and mount it on an NVMe volume when processing continental-scale feature collections.

 Core CLI Execution Pipeline

 The Tippecanoe execution model follows a deterministic pipeline: ingest → simplify → tile → package.
-Each stage can be controlled via CLI flags, enabling precise trade-offs between visual fidelity, file size, and rendering performance.

 Step 1: Input Ingestion & Explicit Layer Mapping